-3 advanced technologies to help you look and feel your best.
+4 advanced technologies to help you look and feel your best

-Ellipse IPL™ (short for Intense Pulsed Light) uses exclusive technology to target problem areas with very narrow light beams.
-Result: less heat on your skin.
-And fewer treatments compared to other IPLs.1
+Ellipse IPL™ (short for Intense Pulsed Light) uses exclusive technology to target problem areas with narrow wavelengths of light.
+Result: less heat in your skin.
+And fewer treatments compared to other IPLs.1,2

 - Facial photo rejuvenation using two different Intense Pulsed Light (IPL) wavelength bands.
 Peter Bjerring, MD et al. (Lasers in Surgery and Medicine 34: 120 - 126, 2004).